In a Nutshell:

 There’s a lot here, especially given the price of this chair, and there’s something for just about everyone.

-Most of the routines are self-explanatory, but there are a few points of interest that deserve special mention.
+Most of the routines are self-explanatory, but a few points of interest deserve special mention.

-We love that the company included a special routine that makes use of the ache sensor we talked about earlier.
+We love that the company included a special routine that uses the ache sensor we discussed earlier.
 That’s a nice touch that makes the new feature even more versatile.

 We also love that this chair includes a Stretch routine.
 Although Osaki’s body stretch isn’t one of the industry’s best, it’s still quite good and has genuine therapeutic value.